Kota Tua Jakarta: Notable sites

 Post Office in Jakarta Old Town.

 Nowadays, many remaining historical buildings and architecture are steadily deteriorating, but some of the old buildings have been restored to their former glory.
-However, there is still much hope in restoring the area, especially with aid from various non-profit organizations, private institutions, and the government all stepping up to the plate to rejuvenate Old Jakarta's legacy.
+However, there is still much hope in restoring the area, especially with aid from various non-profit organisations, private institutions, and the government all stepping up to the plate to rejuvenate Old Jakarta's legacy.
 In 2007, several streets surrounding Fatahillah Square such as Pintu Besar street and Pos Kota street, were closed to vehicles as a first step towards the rejuvenation.
 Since 2014 the old town has a brighter future with the ambitious JOTR project to restore Old Batavia's architecture and putting the site on the UNESCO heritage list.

 As an important city and commerce hub in Asia since the 16th century, Oud Batavia is home to several important historical sites and buildings: